 5. Connect with others.
 Social isolation can keep us protected from the virus but it can also have the unintended consequences of loneliness, angst, and despair.
 If you are home with family, begin each day by looking your family members in the eyes and say “good morning” before moving on to the tasks of the day.
 Loving face-to-face connection releases a whole cascade of healing and protective neurotransmitters in the brain that have the power to heal the hurts of the past, provide comfort in the present, and provide emotional protection when a person encounters future struggles.
 Eye contact is a nonverbal reminder to each family member that no matter what they are about to face, they are connected and they can emotionally support each other.
 If you are home alone look for ways to connect to others.
 We all have the visuals of Europeans who have opened their windows to connect to neighbors while never leaving their homes.
 Rather than text a friend, R U OK? pick up the phone and call your friend.

 7. Remember this is one chapter in your book of life.
 If you look at your life as a book with lots of chapters, this is only one chapter in your book.
 There are more chapters to come.
 You did not have the choice that this chapter was added, but you do have the choice of how this chapter reads.
-This chapter will include loss and tragedy, but you choose how you will respond.
-Choose to not only survive this time in life but to also thrive once the next chapter begins.
+This chapter will include loss and tragedy.
+Look for the triumphs in the midst of tragedy.
+While you may be feeling as if much is out of your control, you can control how you respond.
+Choose to not only survive this time in life but get ready to thrive once the next chapter begins.

 Please pass on this information but no information may be copied or reproduced with out reference to its author, Dr. Beatrice Tauber Prior, Clinical Psychologist.
 Copyright 2020.

 To provide access to quality mental and behavioral health promotion, screening, prevention, early intervention, and treatment services for newborns to end of life.
 Clients of all religions, socioeconomic, cultural backgrounds are welcome.